kevinwalker26/ubiquitous-meme/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The output will be some sort of notification.
+The email will be a base string value that is concatenated with the inputs to give an alert.
+It may have send multiple emails to the end user at different times.
+Another output would to be display the current outputs of the assingments.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.